What Happens if Your Uber Driver Gets into an Accident?

 Ride-sharing companies like Uber and Lyft provide valuable services.
 Amid the pandemic, they have become especially popular in urban areas like Jersey City.
 Without a doubt, your exposure risk to COVID-19 is less than if you opt for public transportation.
 All may be well and good – unless your Uber or Lyft driver gets into an accident.
 What happens next?

-In different times, ridesharing companies advertised their services as a means in combatting drunk driving accidents.
+At different times, ridesharing companies advertised their services as a means of combatting drunk driving accidents.
 With restaurants and bars closed, few people consume alcohol outside their homes.
 Interestingly enough, Uber offers another twist on how its commitment to helping keep things safe.

 If you are a healthcare worker, you may already know that Uber Health provides free transportation to frontline healthcare workers.
 Both Uber and Lyft emphasize that health and safety are primary concerns.
 While automobile accidents are down considerably right now, they still happen.